megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 ..  image:: ./_static/class3-13.png

 Flowise is installed with the following custom values.
-You can login with the password shown in the value file.
+Plese take notes of the password as you may need it for the next section.

 values.yaml ::